 “For although Mary never acknowledged it, and probably did not realise it at the time, her father had decided to end his marriage to Katherine of Aragon before he fell in love with Anne Boleyn.
 If it had not been Anne, it would have been someone else.
 Henry’s growing affection for Anne explains the timing of his moves to have his marriage to Katherine formally annulled, but it was not the prime motive.
 The motive had to do with power and security [...].”
 [Emphasis added]

 •11-13-08 • 1 Comment

 Lady Jane Grey’s story is tragic.
 According to this book, she never could stand up for herself, chiefly against her parents whose choices for her proved deadly.
-But when she eventually did so, it was against none other than Queen Mary, and her life was in the balance.
-Without one doubt it seemed, she elected death over conversion.
+But when she eventually did so, it was against none other than Queen Mary, and by then her life was on the line.
+Without a doubt it seems, she elected death over conversion.

 Would she had had the chance, she probably would have been a good ruler.
-The young lady certainly appeared wise beyond her years and temperate.
+The young lady certainly appeared temperate and wise beyond her age.

 •10-24-08 • Leave a Comment

 Well, Innocent Traitor is taking me a while, NOT because of the structure of the story or the writing style, which on the contrary I happen to like a lot, but simply because I changed my work schedule and don’t always feel like reading when I get on the bus at 5:15am!
 I also had some vacation time and visits, and I did not open the book during that time.
 Nevertheless, I am getting there, maybe slowly, but surely… The Lord Admiral is now in the tower, Elizabeth is being questioned, and Jane is summoned back home to her parents.